Empirical Bayes in Bayesian learning: understanding a common practice: Limit behavior of the MMLE

 A more standard definition of the MMLE only refers to the case where $\Lambda^{(n)}=\Lambda$ and the term restricted MMLE is sometimes used when $\Lambda^{(n)}$ is a proper subset of $\Lambda$.
-Confining maximization of the marginal likelihood on a subset of $\Lambda$ may be desirable for practical reasons, see e.g. Section 2.1 of \cite{p+b20} or to ensure that a maximum exists, ruling out uninteresting regions of $\Lambda$.
+Confining maximization of the marginal likelihood on a subset of $\Lambda$ may be desirable for practical reasons, see e.g. Section 2.1 of \cite{p+b20}, or to ensure that a maximum exists, ruling out uninteresting regions of $\Lambda$.

-We analyse the asymptotic behaviour of the MMLE in a frequentist perspective, assuming there is a true data probability density $p_{0}^{(n)}$ for $Y$ and proving properties under the corresponding law $P_{0}^{(n)}$, {occasionally shortened to $P_0$.} We first consider identifiable models; then, we focus on a finite overfitted mixture model, which is strongly non-identifiable.
+In this section, we study the asymptotic behavior of the MMLE under the true data probability law $P_{0}^{(n)} = P_{\theta_0}^{(n)}$.
+We first consider identifiable models; then, we focus on finite overfitted mixture models, which are strongly non-identifiable.